-PRC laws do not expressly prohibit the provision of information on unauthorised medicines or unauthorised indications but it is nonetheless prohibited under the Advertising Laws if such information sharing or provision constitutes advertising.
+PRC laws do not expressly prohibit the provision of information on unauthorised medicines or unauthorised indications but this is nonetheless prohibited under the Advertising Laws if the sharing or provision of such information constitutes advertising.
 Under the Advertising Laws:

-- almost all drug advertisements are subject to the preapproval of the local counterparts of the National Medical Products Administration (NMPA; formerly known as China Food and Drug Administration) before release; and - only advertisements of authorised medicines can be approved by the local NMPA.
-The advertising may not refer to anything that is inconsistent with the medicine's instructions as approved by the authorities.
+- almost all drug advertisements are subject to the pre-approval of the local counterparts of the National Medical Products Administration (NMPA; formerly known as China Food and Drug Administration) before release; and - only advertisements of authorised medicines can be approved by the local NMPA (advertising may not refer to anything that is inconsistent with the medicine's instructions as approved by the authorities).

-Therefore, given lack of market authorisation, advertising on unauthorised drugs is unlikely being approved and permitted by the local NMPA.
+Therefore, where there is a lack of market authorisation, advertising on unauthorised drugs is unlikely to be approved and permitted by the local NMPA.

-As mentioned above, the definition and concept of "advertising" is vague and could have broad scope.
-In practice, pharmaceutical companies in China are cautious in providing information on unauthorised medicines or unauthorised indications, to avoid constituting illegal advertising.
+As mentioned previously, the definition and concept of "advertising" is vague and could have broad scope.
+In practice, pharmaceutical companies in China are cautious in providing information on unauthorised medicines or unauthorised indications, to avoid what could constitute illegal advertising.
 Benchmark practice discourages this activity.
-For example, the RDPAC Code states that no pharmaceutical product shall be promoted for use in China until the requisite marketing authorisation for such use has been given by the NMPA.
+For example, the RDPAC Code states that no pharmaceutical product may be promoted for use in China until the requisite marketing authorisation for such use has been given by the NMPA.

-Similarly, under RDPAC Code, in one-on-one visits by medical representatives with healthcare professionals, medical representatives, are not allowed to provide information on unauthorised medicines or unauthorised indications without the supervision of medical experts, as more fully discussed in 3.3 Provision of Information to Healthcare Professionals.
+Also under the RDPAC Code, in one-on-one visits with healthcare professionals, medical representatives are not allowed to provide information on unauthorised medicines or unauthorised indications without the supervision of medical experts (see 3.3 Provision of Information to Healthcare Professionals).

-3.2 Provision of Information During a Scientific Conference
+3.2 Provision of Information during a Scientific Conference